hubertjanhickinson/OrconWifiController/Readme.md

-The OrconWifiController is used to control an Orcon "Mechanische Ventilatie" unit.
-Integrating it Home Assistant or your favorite home automation software, it provides the following functions:
+The OrconWifiController is used to control an Orcon "Mechanische Ventilatie" unit through Wi-Fi.
+Integrating it Home Assistant, it provides the following functions:

 - Read the requested speed from the remote or built-in humidity sensor. [pulselength in seconds]
   - It reads the PWM signal which is sent from the factory controller to the fan.
 So it does not read the actual level (level 1, 2 (humidity sensor) or 3) but you can deduce the current level from the pulselength